obastemur/jxcore-android-basics/README.md

 Right click to 'android-support-v7...' project and 'Build'.

 You may need to update some project settings for your environment.
 Feel free to ask from Github!

+For those using Intellij 14 you can import the project by:

+1. File->Import Project
+2. Select jxcore-android-basics/jxcore-droid and hit o.k.
+3. Select 'Create project from existing sources' in the Import Project dialog and hit next
+4. Hit next 4 more times
+5. When you get to 'Please select project SDK' select Android API 21 Platform and hit next
+6. Hit finish
+7. Open in New Window
+8. Hit 'OK' when asked about Import Android Dependencies From Property Files

+The end result is that Intellij will automatically import both jxcore-droid as well as appcompat_v7.